klmmmv/thesis/chap3.md

 could change ``x`` to 1338, but the test `` x < 1337`` was intended to only change the value of ``x`` when it is below 1337.

-Errors:

-- Modeling error:
-- Design error:
-- Property error:

-Not discussed:
+For the sake of completeness it shall be mentioned that there may arise problems in models, which are not able to be checked.

-- State space problems/ general performance limitations: Models can become too complex and therefore not be able to be processed by today's hardware, or because of limited resources.
+State space problems or general performance limitations are one of these problems.
+Models can become too complex and therefore not be able to be processed by today's hardware, or because of limited resources.
 Several techniques for handling those limitations have been developed, but will not be discussed in this thesis.

-> Model checking is an effective technique to expose potential desing errors.
+Model checking is an effective technique to expose potential design errors.
-> Thus,model checking can provide a significant increase in the level of
-> confidence of a system design.
+In doing so, the confidence in models may increase significantly.

 ## Comparison with other modeling methods